DiegelD/CarND-Capstone/README.md

  <p></p>

 ## Control
-In the control sup system is a drive by wire node implemented.
-That takes target trajectories inforamtion as input and sens, control commands to navigate the vehicle.

-Carla is equipped with a drive-by-wire (dbw) system, meaning the throttle, brake, and steering have electronic control.
-This package contains the files that are responsible for control of the vehicle: the node dbw_node.py and the file twist_controller.py, along with a pid and lowpass filter that you can use in your implementation.
-The dbw_node subscribes to the /current_velocity topic along with the /twist_cmd topic to receive target linear and angular velocities.
-Additionally, this node will subscribe to /vehicle/dbw_enabled, which indicates if the car is under dbw or driver control.
-This node will publish throttle, brake, and steering commands to the /vehicle/throttle_cmd, /vehicle/brake_cmd, and /vehicle/steering_cmd topics.
+The self driving car is equipped with a drive-by-wire (dbw) system, meaning the throttle, brake, and steering have electronic control.
+This package contains the files that are responsible for control of the vehicle: the node `dbw_node.py` and the file `twist_controller.py`, along with a `pid.py` and lowpass filter `lowpass.py` that are implemented.
+The dbw_node subscribes to the `/current_velocity` topic along with the `/twist_cmd` topic to receive target linear and angular velocities.
+Additionally, this node will subscribe to `/vehicle/dbw_enabled`, which indicates if the car is under dbw or driver control.
+This node will publish throttle, brake, and steering commands to the `/vehicle/throttle_cmd`, `/vehicle/brake_cmd`, and `/vehicle/steering_cmd` topics.

 <figure>
  <img src="./imgs/control_node.png" width="360" alt="Control Node" />